Théodore Tronchin (theologian)

-Théodore Tronchin (Tronchinus) (1582–1657) was a Genevan Calvinist theologian, controversialist and Hebraist.
+Théodore Tronchin (Tronchinus) (17 April 1582 – 19 November 1657) was a Genevan Calvinist theologian, controversialist and Hebraist.

 Life

-He was born at Geneva on 17 April 1582, the son of Rémi Tronchin and Théodora Rocca, the adopted daughter of Théodore de Bèze.
+He was born at Geneva, on 17 April 1582, the son of Rémi Tronchin and Sara Morin.
+He married Théodora Rocca, the adopted daughter of Théodore de Bèze.
 He studied theology at Geneva, Basel, Heidelberg, Franeker, and Leiden.
 He became professor of oriental languages at the academy of Geneva in 1606; he was preacher there in 1608, and professor of theology in 1618.
 He was rector in 1610.

-In 1618 he was sent with his colleague Giovanni Diodati to the Synod of Dort, as Genevan delegate, where he spoke in favour of the perseverance of the saints.
-In 1632 he was army chaplain under Henri, Duke of Rohan, during his final campaign in Valtellina.
-In 1655 he was one of the delegation that conferred in Geneva with John Dury.
+In 1618, he was sent with his colleague Giovanni Diodati to the Synod of Dort, as Genevan delegate, where he spoke in favour of the perseverance of the saints.
+In 1632, he was army chaplain under Henri, Duke of Rohan, during his final campaign in Valtellina.
+In 1655, he was one of the delegation that conferred in Geneva with John Dury.

 He died in Geneva on 19 November 1657.
 The theologian Louis Tronchin was his son.
 His daughter Renée married the printer Pierre Chouet, and the theologian Jean-Robert Chouet was their son.